DveloperY0115/DveloperY0115.github.io/_news/20251106_gs-deform_3dv.md

 related_posts: false
 ---

-Our paper on proxy-free Gaussian splat deformation has been accepted to 3DV 2026.
+Our paper on proxy-free Gaussian splat deformation has been accepted at 3DV 2026.
 The paper is now available on [arXiv](https://arxiv.org/abs/2511.19542).